pdxjohnny/dffml/docs/about.rst

 Team
 ----

-We have a team of volunteers working on the project.
-We hold weekly meetings and have a mailing list and chat.
+We have an awesome team working on the project.
+We hold weekly meetings and have a mailing list and chat!
 If you want to get involved, ask questions, or get help getting started, see :doc:`community`.

 We participated in Google Summer of Code 2019 under the Python Software